Study human movement at the highest level, and contribute important ideas to the field, in your PhD in Human Movement at VU.

 - Footscray Park’s $68 million high-technology teaching and research facility

-- our interdisciplinary Institute of Health and Sport
+- our interdisciplinary Institute for Health and Sport

 - collaboration with industry partners.